GeoRC: A Benchmark for Geolocation Reasoning Chains: GeoRC Benchmark

 \subsection{Evaluation of Judging Methods}

-We compare our automated evaluation methods with human grading on a subset of 225 pairs consisting of 75 locations across 3 types of candidates and report the Mean Absolute Error in \Cref{tab:mae_results}.
+We compare our automated evaluation methods with human grading on a subset of 225 pairs consisting of 75 locations across 3 types of candidates and report the Mean Absolute Error for each candidate type and Pearson, Spearman and Kendall Correlation Coefficients for all candidates in \Cref{tab:mae_results}.
 We find that the One-to-all approach aligns best with human grading on this subset of candidates.
+The Inter Annotator Agreement metrics observed across the experts for the same subset of candidate scores is shown in \Cref{tab:ICC}.